• Mental Health

 • Limited ability to think clearly, focus, and concentrate

-• Thinking about death, dying, and suicide
+• Thinking about death, dying, and suicidal ideation

 A person will need to display five or more of these symptoms during a two-week period to receive the MDD diagnosis.